 Writing events to Elasticsearch

-In the practical part of this course, you create a new index for the search engine and create data with a Python script that will be indexed and easily accessed.
+In the practical part of this training, you create a new index for the search engine and create data with a Python script that will be indexed and easily accessed.
 After that, you will write the log information into Elasticsearch.

 Analyzing logs with Kibana